baselsw/BPLib/README.md

 and the atmega32u4.
 One of these functions/statements is the "connected()" statement in the library.

-The library is written with arduino statements (like Serial.begin(), etc) inorder to make the code very simple/understandable/editable to a arduino newcomer.
+The library is written with arduino statements (like Serial.begin(), etc) inorder to make the code very simple/understandable/editable to a Arduino IDE newcomer.

 The library isn't complete, todo list: